BogdanAlexandru/mysite/posts/rpg-fflike-part1.markdown

 The filters and selectors represent most of the boilerplate work of this whole prototype.
 This is because a new asset/SO instance needs to be created for each separate filter.
 On the upside, they need to only be created once and you're done.

 For some projects a simple health/mana filter split such as 10%, 20%, 30%... may not be enough.
 In those cases it's very much doable to get to have a single `HealthFilter` or even a general `StatFilter` SO class and have each gambit specify its own values.
 The basic idea is to decouple the state of the filter from the type of the filter, and treat the filter type as a sort of dictionary key.
 Essentially, the rules would stop containing filters and instead would contain pairs of filters with their associated data (serialized as part of the gambit that owns it).
-The custom editor would have to keep these in sync.
+The custom editor would have to keep these in sync (so, if the selected filter were a `StatFilter`, it should have and how some `StatFilteringData`).

 ## The `CharacterAction`